X

 Bean Budget FAQs

+Do I need to soak beans before cooking?
 Not necessarily.
 With fresher beans like Camellia, soaking isn’t required.
 You can cook them straight from the bag — or soak if you prefer a shorter simmer time.
 Learn more about soaking beans here.

-Yes.
-A serving of beans costs about 20–30¢, while a serving of chicken or beef averages $1.50–$2.00 (USDA ERS).
-That makes beans one of the cheapest — and healthiest — proteins you can buy.
+Are beans cheaper than meat?Yes.
+A serving of dried beans costs roughly 15–25¢, while a serving of chicken or beef averages 80¢ to more than $2.00 (Vegan Journal).
+That makes beans one of the most affordable — and nutritious — proteins you can buy.

-Often, yes.
-Canned beans are still nutritious, but they can be high in sodium — often 300–500 mg per ½ cup.
-Draining helps, but typically only cuts sodium by about 30% (USDA ARS and Today’s Dietitian).
 With dried beans, you season the pot yourself — meaning no hidden sodium, no BPA from cans, and fresher flavor.
 Read our full comparison here.